yassinbouasri/dependency-injection-attributes/sfcasts/more-laziness-attributes.md

 Let's look at another way to do the same thing.
 In `VolumeUpButton`, replace `#[AutowireServiceClosure]` with `#[AutowireCallable]`.
-Keep `ParentalControls::class` as the first argument but prefix it with `service:`:
+Keep `ParentalControls::class` as the first argument but prefix it with `service`:

 [[[ code('86344711fe') ]]]